Bookboost's chat icon

 In the spring, the restaurant entrance is rebuilt.
 The new art decorated mingle area Hall of Fame adds new possibilities to arrange bigger events and conferences.

-2003 - A new kitchen
+2003 - A NEW KITCHEN

 During winter 2002-03 the hotels kitchen gets a total makeover.
 For three months all hot food is prepared in containers outside the hotel, while the cold cuts is prepared in the library.
 A great effort by the staff, who endures the logistic challenges in a brilliant way.